 I’m try-in not to

 Grandmaster Flash didn’t even sing, it’s just a similar rhythm.
-Been thinking about this all of 30 seconds.
-Give me some time.
+Been thinking about this for all of 30 seconds.
 The point is, this is what this infringement case hangs on, not whether the melodies are similar.
 They are.
 The question will be whether or not the melody is protectable and whether it’s Arty’s in the first place.